MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-backupread.md

     specified file or directory into a buffer, which can then be written to the backup medium using the
     <a href="https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-writefile">WriteFile</a> function.

 ## -parameters

 ### -param hFile [in]

 Handle to the file or directory to be backed up.
-To obtain the handle, call the
-      <a href="https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-createfilea">CreateFile</a> function.
-The SACLs are not read unless the
-      file handle was created with the <b>ACCESS_SYSTEM_SECURITY</b> access right.
-For more information, see <a href="base.file_security_and_access_rights">File Security and Access Rights</a>.
+To obtain the handle, call the <a href="https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-createfilea">CreateFile</a> function.
+The SACLs are not read unless the file handle was created with the <b>ACCESS_SYSTEM_SECURITY</b> access right.
+For more information, see [File security and access rights](/windows/win32/fileio/file-security-and-access-rights).

 The handle must be synchronous (nonoverlapped).
 This means that the <b>FILE_FLAG_OVERLAPPED</b> flag must not be set when <a href="https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-createfilea">CreateFile</a> is called.
 This function does not validate that the handle it receives is synchronous, so it does not return an error code for a synchronous handle, but calling it with an asynchronous (overlapped) handle can result in subtle errors that are very difficult to debug.